-You can specify an address for a network WINS server on the IBM i NetServer WINS configuration - Next start dialog box in IBM Navigator for i.
+You can specify an address for a network WINS server on the IBM i NetServer WINS configuration -Next start dialog box in System i Navigator.
 Then you can configure clients to connect to IBM i NetServer by using the WINS server.